 Note that this is just a basic example.
 You may need to modify the code to suit your specific needs.
 You can add additional metrics to analyse, such as maximum drawdown, win rate, and risk-reward ratio.
 Additionally, you can plot additional charts and graphs to visualise the results better.

-This is a high-level overview of the steps involved in python trading backtesting.
+Refine the strategy: Based on the evaluation results, the trading strategy can be refined and improved by the trader.
+This is a high-level overview of the steps involved in backtesting a trading strategy.
 It's important to note that backtesting is a complex process requiring financial data analysis and programming expertise.

 Next comes using ChatGPT to evade risks from your investments.
 ChatGPT can be used to support risk management in various ways as mentioned below:

-ChatGPT can be used to develop and test risk management models, helping traders to understand the potential outcomes of different scenarios and make informed decisions about risk management strategies.
+- Risk modelling: ChatGPT can be used to develop and test risk management models, helping traders understand the potential outcomes of different scenarios and make informed decisions about risk management strategies.

 In summary, ChatGPT can support risk management by providing traders with a powerful tool for analysing market data, optimising portfolios, and automating alerts for key risk indicators.